What's New in the Blue Book?

 We called, emailed and faxed hundreds of government offices, television and radio stations, newspapers, cultural institutions and others in an effort to gather the most up-to-date information.
 Here is a quick overview of some of the changes by section:

-The Scenic Images and Exhibits gallery features a new exhibit about Oregon's Early Rural Schools.
-This exhibit uses photos, artwork and memorabilia to highlight the colorful history of rural education in Oregon before World War II.
+The Web Exhibits gallery features a new exhibit about Recreation in the Cascades.
+This exhibit uses photos, artwork and memorabilia to highlight some of the many ways that Oregonians have had fun in the mountains since 1900.

-Another new exhibit shares winning essays about Oregon from a Secretary of State’s Office contest.
-Elementary school students answered the question: Why do you like living in Oregon?
-Middle school students answered the question: Where is your favorite place to visit in Oregon and why?
+A final new exhibit shares winning essays about Oregon from a Secretary of State’s Office contest.
+Elementary school students answered the question: What is your favorite thing to do in Oregon’s great outdoors?
+Middle school students answered the question: Where would you take a friend for a fun outdoor activity and what would you do?

-The Notable Oregonians Guide has updated biographical sketches and four new entries, including Heisman Trophy winner Marcus Mariota.
+The Notable Oregonians Guide has updated biographical sketches and five new entries, including famed artist Mark Rothko and impressive musician/singer Esperanza Spalding.

 The Economy essay is new and has new statistics.